markaplet/byop/README.md

 The only rule to building a course is to ensure that any areas that players fall from contain barrier blocks below.
 Players do not have to fall on the 1 block layer as the floor of the world.
 You are free to build however you want.
 A void world is not required.
 The only requirement is that in order to teleport a player, they must land on a barrier block.

+If you don't have a parkour map already, there are some really fantastic maps available for free from sites like Planet Minecraft, Minecraft Maps, Minecraft Forums to name just a few.
+Alternatively, you can [download my testing course here](http://www.mediafire.com/file/dmqenxbcjore9lq/ParkourTestWorld.zip) if you would like to just test drive the system without much fuss.

 ### Set Course Markers

 When initialized, the game will give players tagged with *Admin* spawn eggs used for setting the start of the course, the end of the course, as well as a handful of effects like jump boost, speed, or blindness.
 Use them at the appropriate locations to set the your course how you want.